Sabrina Karabaeva, Screenwriter and Animator

 Masha Sedyaeva, Animation Director

 It takes me an hour and a half to send the movie to a festival.
 Sometimes more, if the subtitles in some unusual language are required, the video in some specific format is needed or the list of dialogues has to be made according to the international standard.
 Sometimes, we have to print and sign something.
 On average, I send four to five applications per month.
 I simply don’t have time for more.
-Sometimes, you have to read a never-ending list of conditions for application only to realize that the movie is not the right fit for the festival.
+Sometimes, you have to read a never-ending list of conditions for an application, only to realize that the movie is not the right fit for the festival.

 When the movie is brand new, you have to deal with the prioritizing of festivals.
 The fancy ones expect a premier, preferably a world one.
 This is when strategic planning starts: what festival should be the first on the list?
-I made a table of all the festivals in order not to get confused.
+I made a table of all the festivals in order to not get confused.
 According to the statistics, the movie gets accepted to one of thirteen fests.

 If you have more questions about the project “What am I doing here?” or you want to become a part of the team, write to us!